 Video sequence data set

 The video sequences used in this subjective assessment have been particularly designed for this purpose.
 The source sequences have been shot and selected to cover a wide range of different content features while providing a comfortable viewing in the viewing conditions that were fixed for this test plan.
-The selection of the Hypothetical Reference Circuits (HRC) has been performed on a large set of degradations that have been evaluated by experts on the three scale “video quality”, “visual comfort”, and “depth quality” (to be verified, Excel file to be added in appendix).
+The selection of the Hypothetical Reference Circuits (HRC) has been performed on a large set of degradations that have been evaluated by experts on the three scale “picture quality”, “visual discomfort”, and “depth quantity” (to be verified, Excel file to be added in appendix).

 Reference Source Sequences (SRC)